 Money Helps, But Money Can’t Be Our End Goal

-If your partner hits you and you have the money in your bank account to go stay in a hotel, you have options other women don’t have.
+For example, if your partner hits you and you have the money in your bank account to go stay in a hotel, you have options other women don’t have.

-If you understand negotiation tactics, you can close the pay gap between you and a male colleague.
+Also, if you understand negotiation tactics, you can close the pay gap between you and a male colleague.

 But we need to step back and take stock of what moves the needle for all women.
 What creates real change in our world?